microsoft/nni/docs/source/nas/mutator.rst

         chosen_op = self.choice(self.candidate_op_list)
         node.update_operation(chosen_op.type, chosen_op.params)

-The input of :meth:`nni.retiarii.Mutator.mutate` is graph IR (Intermediate Representation) of the base model, users can mutate the graph using the graph's member functions (e.g., :meth:`nni.retiarii.Graph.get_nodes_by_label`, :meth:`nni.retiarii.Node.get_nodes_by_label`).
+The input of :meth:`nni.retiarii.Mutator.mutate` is graph IR (Intermediate Representation) of the base model, users can mutate the graph using the graph's member functions (e.g., :meth:`nni.retiarii.Model.get_nodes_by_label`).
 The mutation operations can be combined with the API ``self.choice``, in order to express a set of possible mutations.
 In the above example, the node's operation can be changed to any operation from ``candidate_op_list``.

 Use placeholder to make mutation easier: :class:`nni.retiarii.nn.pytorch.Placeholder`.
 If you want to mutate a subgraph or node of your model, you can define a placeholder in this model to represent the subgraph or node.
 Then, use mutator to mutate this placeholder to make it real modules.